The Business Need

 During the Getting Predictable sessions, the client’s IT team learned to focus on the business need first and then dig deeper to define functionality, rather than only focusing on the technical aspects.
-Getting Predictable also provided a means by which the business took more ownership of the requirements process, eliminating guesswork on the part of IT.
-Everyone agreed: In order to get the requirements right, they would have to be involved in ways they might not have been before.
+Getting Predictable also allowed the teams to communicate better throughout the requirements definition process, eliminating guesswork on the part of IT.
+Everyone agreed: In order to get the requirements right and move the project forward, they would have to be involved in ways they might not have been before.

 The Value of the Upfront Requirements Effort